What is the history of Farmhouse Ale beer?

 When pairing farmhouse ales with cheese or other dairy-based dishes, it’s important to consider the beer’s flavor profile.
 A Belgian saison will generally pair nicely with creamy cheeses such as brie or camembert.
 If the beer has spicy notes, it may go well with sharper cheese such as cheddar and blue cheese.
 Additionally, farmhouse ales can be used to create an interesting beer float dessert by combining them with ice cream or sorbet.

-See also What are some popular brands of Pilsner beer?
+See also What are the key characteristics of Saison beer?

 In addition to their food pairing potential, farmhouse ales are also great for sipping on their own.
 They tend to be light in body yet full in flavor, making them an ideal choice for any gathering or special occasion.
 Farmhouse ales are also incredibly versatile beers which can be enjoyed year round in any climate or season.